ibm-cloud-docs/hs-crypto/uko-overview.md

 # Overview - {{site.data.keyword.uko_full_notm}} Plan
 {: #uko-overview}

 {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} is a dedicated key management service and [Hardware Security Module (HSM)](#x6704988){: term} that provides you with the Keep Your Own Key capability for cloud data encryption.
 Built on FIPS 140-2 Level 4 certified hardware, {{site.data.keyword.hscrypto}} provides you with exclusive control of your encryption keys.
-With {{site.data.keyword.uko_full_notm}}, you can connect your service instance to keystores in IBM Cloud and third-party cloud providers, back up and manage keys using a unified system, and orchestrate keys across multiple clouds.
+With {{site.data.keyword.uko_full_notm}}, you can connect your service instance to keystores in IBM Cloud and third-party cloud providers, back up and manage keys by using a unified system, and orchestrate keys across multiple clouds.
 {: shortdesc}

 Watch the following video to learn how {{site.data.keyword.hscrypto}} with {{site.data.keyword.uko_full_notm}} provides you with exclusive encryption key control and unified key management in the cloud: